 nation-state whose status is unclear.

-Any enumeration of dependencies must include some judgement calls.
+Any enumeration of dependencies must include some judgment calls.
 The political

 status of a place is the most important factor--if the administration of a

-political entitiy is special in some significant way, such as limited
+political entity is special in some significant way, such as limited

 self-government, then that is a clear sign that it is a dependency.
 The other